Smertig/banana/docs/api/tg/types/message.rst

    Optional.
 If the sender of the message boosted the chat, the number of boosts added by the user

-   .. cpp:member:: integer_t date
+   .. cpp:member:: optional_t<user_t> sender_business_bot

-   Date the message was sent in Unix time.
-It is always a positive number, representing a valid date.
+   Optional.
+The bot that actually sent the message on behalf of the business account.
+Available only for outgoing messages sent on behalf of the connected business account.

-   .. cpp:member:: chat_t chat
+   .. cpp:member:: optional_t<string_t> business_connection_id

-   Chat the message belongs to
+   Optional.
+Unique identifier of the business connection from which the message was received.
+If non-empty, the message belongs to a chat of the corresponding business account that is independent from any potential bot chat which might share the same identifier.

    .. cpp:member:: optional_t<message_origin_t> forward_origin